oliverscheer/azure-functions-authorization/README.md

 ## Problem

 Get the user's identity and use it to authorize the user to access the Azure Function.
+Because it just doesn't work as expected, like in ASP.NET Core web applications.

 ## Solution